Living and studying in vibrant Hamburg is an increasingly attractive option for students and young people from around the world.

 Vibrant college life

 In Hamburg however, water is, arguably, the star attraction.
-If the mighty River Elbe and port have long provided a living for the city’s people, the extensive network of rivers, canals and lakes (there are some 2,300 bridges in Hamburg, more than Venice!) today provide living of a more literal kind.
+If the mighty River Elbe and port have long provided a living for the city’s people, the extensive network of rivers, canals, and lakes (there are some 2,300 bridges in Hamburg) today provide living of a more literal kind.

 On a sunny day, it is particularly easy to warm to Hamburg, it’s green spaces and cool waterways.
 People are happy and healthy.
 The air is clean.
 The rowing clubs lining the water teem with young people exercising their competitive spirits.
 The Botanic Gardens and Jenischpark are resplendent.
 The city economy is doing well, and there are good job prospects for young people.